 His research team has developed technology to automatically control the insects as they move around an environment.
 The work represents an important step toward developing remote-controlled animals that can investigate small and dangerous spaces, such as the rubble of a collapsed building.

-This week, Bozkurt is at a conference in Japan to share his findings and connect with other biobot builders.
+Recently, Bozkurt was at a conference in Japan to share his findings and connect with other biobot builders.
 The field is growing with teams working to remotely control large moths and beetles, in addition to roaches.

 Their RoboRoach kit, in the midst of a successful funding campaign on Kickstarter, serves as an educational tool to expose students of all ages to neuroscience, said Greg Gage, co-founder of Backyard Brains.

 “I think people get kind of creeped out by remote control of insects for fun,” Gage said.

 But the work of both Gage and Bozkurt is not just for fun.

 Backyard Brains is serious about education.
 And Bozkurt’s research at NCSU is ultimately focused on developing technology that can be used to help humans.

 His National Science Foundation funding is aimed at developing a system to search for survivors under the rubble of a collapsed building.
 Resilient cockroaches also could be used for environmental sensing, such as detecting radiation levels in Japan’s Fukushima nuclear disaster.